lukeave/TextAnalysis_StLouisFair/README.md

 - ``tokenized_data.csv`` -> It contains the same variables as ``text_data.csv``, except the "text" column is replaced by the "word" column after tokenization.
 This data frame does not contain stop words.
 - ``dataforgeocoding.csv`` -> It contains the widen data frame with placenames extracted from ``text_data.csv`` using ``spacy_parse{spacyR}``.
 The widen frame includes the "place_name" and "count" columns, as well as "city", "state", "country", "native_group", and "continent" as variables, which were merged into a "geo_address" column.
 This new variable was then used for geocoding.
 - ``google_geodata.csv`` -> It contains the same variables as ``dataforgeocoding.csv`` with the addition of the geocoded "latitude" and "longitude" variables retrieved using Google's API key.
- - ``geocoded_placenames.csv`` -> It contains "rowid", "place_name", "count", "geo_address", "latitide", "longitude", and "scale".
-This is the final version of the geocoded placenames data frame and it allows for plotting subsets of the data based on scale (i.e., city, state, country, continent, geo_rgion, native_group).
+ - ``geocoded_placenames.csv`` -> It contains "rowid", "place_name", "count", "geo_address", "latitude", "longitude", and "scale".
+This is the final version of the geocoded placenames data frame and it allows for plotting subsets of the data based on scale (i.e., city, state, country, continent, geo_region, native_group).

  <h4>txt_files</h4>